YottaDB/YDBDoc/ProgrammersGuide/ioproc.rst

 Sequential File Deviceparameter Summary
 ++++++++++++++++++++++++++++++++++++++++

 The following tables provide a brief summary of deviceparameters for sequential files grouped into related areas.
-For more detailed information, refer to `OPEN`_, :ref:`USE <io-commands-use>`, and `CLOSE`_.
+For more detailed information, refer to `OPEN`_, :ref:`USE <io-command-use>`, and `CLOSE`_.

 **Error Processing Deviceparameters**